Cub Scouts (Scouting America): Advancement and recognition

 Advancement is one of the methods used to promote the aims of character development, citizenship training, personal fitness, and leadership.
 Everything a Cub Scout does in the advancement program is intended to achieve these aims and aid in personal growth.
 On June 1, 2015, Cub Scouting changed the advancement system to an "adventure" system, including required and elective adventures for all ranks.
-Lion, Tiger, Wolf, and Bear Cubs earn activity belt loops for each completed adventure, while Webelos earn activity pins which can be worn on the cap or on the Webelos colors.
+Lion, Tiger, Wolf, and Bear Cubs earn activity belt loops for each completed adventure, while Webelos and Arrow of Light scouts, earn activity pins which can be worn on the cap or on the Webelos colors.

+On June 1, 2024, Cub Scouts reworked all of the ranks to harmonize and simplify the adventure system.
+Each rank now has six required adventures and requires the additional completion of two elective adventures.
+Lion and Arrow of Light have 16 elective adventures to choose from and Tiger, Wolf, Bear, and Webelos all have 20 electives.

+Bobcat is no longer a rank that is earned when a Cub Scout first joins, but rather is the first required adventure that should be completed as part of each rank.

 Lion badge

 Kindergartners work toward the Lion badge.
-The Lion badge is earned by completing five adventures.
-Outside of the requirements, Lion Scouts can also complete any number of seven elective adventures of their den's or family's choosing.
-Lions do not earn the Bobcat badge.
-This badge is meant to introduce possible scouts to the pack.
+The Lion badge is earned by completing six required adventures and two elective adventures.
+Outside of the requirements, Lion Scouts can also complete any number of sixteen elective adventures of their den's or family's choosing.
 The Lion badge is the most recent addition to Cub Scouts as it was introduced in 2018.

-Bobcat badge

-All youth beginning in first grade will first work on their Bobcat badge to complete the Cub Scout joining requirements, which include knowing and reciting the Scout Oath and Scout Law and knowing the Cub Scout motto and salute.
-Once the Bobcat badge requirements have been completed, the Cub Scout will continue with the age appropriate program.

-Tiger, Wolf, and Bear badges
+Tiger, Wolf, Bear, and Webelos badges

-Cub Scouts in first grade work toward the Tiger badge, while those in second grade work toward the Wolf badge, and those in third grade work toward the Bear badge.
-Cub Scouts at all three levels must complete six required adventures and one of thirteen elective adventures with their den or family, as well as completing age-specific cyber-safety exercises (called the Cyber Chip) and exercises to help prevent child abuse with their family.
-The Cyber Chip and abuse prevention requirements must be completed annually, although the Cyber Chip may be waived if the family does not have internet access at home or otherwise readily available.
+Cub Scouts in first grade work toward the Tiger badge, while those in second grade work toward the Wolf badge, those in third grade work toward the Bear badge, and those in fourth grade work toward the Webelos badge.
+Cub Scouts at all four levels must complete six required adventures and two of 20 elective adventures with their den or family, as well as completing age-specific exercises to help prevent child abuse with their family.
+The abuse prevention requirements must be completed annually.
 The remaining elective adventures may be completed throughout the rest of the school year.

-Webelos Scouts

-Cub Scouts in fourth and fifth grades work toward the Webelos.
-The word originally was an acronym for the previous, now discontinued hierarchy Wolf/Bear/Lion/Scout with vowels added, and is now said to be short for "WE'll BE LOyal Scouts."
-Initially, Webelos work toward the Webelos badge and Arrow of Light.
-A Cub Scout may begin work toward the Arrow of Light only after earning the Webelos badge; however, a new Cub Scout first joining a pack while in fifth grade may immediately begin working toward the Arrow of Light.